stephaneK123/weatherNotification/README_FIRST!.md

 ---

-## License & copyright
+## ◀️License & copyright
-Education use only, may not be distrubuted for comercial use ty :)
+Education use only, may not be distrubuted for non-comercial use only ty :)
-© VTC, Vermont Technical College Williston
+© VTC, Vermont Technical College Williston 3/24/21